What time are performances?

 Do you offer Rush or SRO tickets?

-No, due to the small size of the Center Theatre we do not have the capacity to offer Standing-Room tickets.
-We do offer Tickets on a Stand-by basis when performances are sold out.
+Yes, we offer $10 RUSH tickets at 1/2 hour before curtain time.
+The configuration of the Center Theatre does not make it possible to offer Standing-Room tickets.
+We do offer tickets on a Stand-by basis when performances are sold out.
 See the Stand-by policy on our Tickets page.

 What if the show I want to see is sold-out?